Student to Student

 For people looking for an international experience, Canada has a lot to offer.
 Its commonwealth identity ties it closer to a larger part of the world than the individualist U.S. Canadians are a blend of British, French, and American, but also people of many other backgrounds.
 For two toonies and a loony (two $2 coins and one $1 coin), I have eaten some of the largest, most exotic meals of my life in Vancouver, where you can find almost every kind of ethnic food.
 Whistler is two hours away, and other ski areas are accessible by city bus.
 There are ferries to ride and islands to visit in the summer.
 The ocean is also warm enough for swimming.

 The bad news is that while studying at UBC I have spent months at a time without leaving campus and without great meals.
 I have found school to be significantly harder here, and not just because UBC is a demanding school.
-There is a certain disdain for Americans, which is not surprising considering how large and noisy a neighbor we are.
-This can make one pretty lonely if one doesnt scout out other foreign friendsof which there are many available.
-The border crossings and interrogations by immigration officers on both sides are exhausting.
+I found that there was a certain disdain for Americans, which is not surprising considering how large and noisy a neighbor we have been is historically.
+In my case, this made me pretty lonely until I found other foreign friendsof which there were many available to meet.
 In short, if you dont recognize Canada as its own sovereign country before deciding to move here, Canada will teach you.

 For information on visas contact your nearest Canadian consulate or visit canadainternational.gc.ca.